A simple and memorable recipe for Brown Sugar Dijon Pork Tenderloin. Just a few simple ingredients to create a meal your family will rave about!

 - Heat olive oil in a skillet over medium heat.
-Add pork tenderloin and brown, about four minutes per side.
+Add pork tenderloin and brown, about 2 minutes per side.
 Remove from heat.

 - Place pork tenderloin in an oven proof pan.
-Brush the entire pork tenderloin with French’s Dijon Mustard.
+Brush the entire pork tenderloin with Dijon mustard.
 Then sprinkle the pork tenderloin with brown sugar all over and press gently with your fingers to make it absorb in.

-- Bake, uncovered for 30 to 40 minutes, or until pork tenderloin is cooked.
-Remove from oven and let sit for 10 minutes before slicing.
+- Bake, uncovered, for20 to 25 minutes, or until pork tenderloin has reached an internal temperature of 145F.
+Remove from oven and let sit about 3 to 5 minutes before slicing.

-- Slice and serve with a Brown Sugar Dijon dipping sauce if desired.
-To make the dipping sauce, simply mix together the Dijon mustard and brown sugar.
+- Slice and serve with a Brown Sugar Dijon dipping sauce, if desired.
+To make the dipping sauce, simply mix together the Dijon mustard, mayonnaise and brown sugar.
 Taste test for desired sweetness.